Kalispera Greece Kalymnos.

 ACCOMMODATION IN POTHIA

 If you want to stay in a vibrant town in the middle of the Greek everyday life, and be close to many good restaurants, tavernas and ouzeries, then Pothia is a perfect choice.
 I can highly recommend Villa Melina housed in one of the oldest buildings in Pothia, it is said to have been the first hospital on Kalymnos.
-Villa Melina is surrounded by a lush garden, an oasis in the otherwise bustling town.
-Hotel facilities include a nice swimming pool.
-If you want to stay more central, then Olympic Hotel is a good option.
+Villa Melina is surrounded by a lush garden, a swimming pool, an oasis in the otherwise bustling town.
+Another very good hotel is Spongia Apartments Kalymnos, and Casa Bianca is suitable for those who want to have the whole house to themselves.

 READ MORE ABOUT KALYMNOS